dyne/webnomad/README.txt

 ** IMAGE SLIDESHOW

-  To create an image slideshow simply create a page with file extension .gal inside the views/ directory, for example one can call it views/vacation_in_Italy.gal
+  To create an image slideshow simply create a page with file extension .gal or .gallery inside the views/ directory, for example one can call it views/vacation_in_Italy.gal

   To add images into it one should create a -files directory inside views/ better if named after the gallery page, something like: